suolapeikko/suolapeikko.github.io/md/cli.md

 iOS and Apple Configurator 2
 ----------------------------

-List all device serials that have been attached to your Mac:
+List serials of all devices that are attached to your Mac:

 `cfgutil -f get serialNumber | awk -v x=4 '{print $x}'`